zmandel/timeline-jira-google-sheets/README.md

 • One click to view issue details or to open in Jira.

-• Works in "Epics & Stories" and "Stories & Subtasks" modes.
+• Works in "Epics & Stories" and "Stories & Subtasks" modes for issue grouping.

-• Keeps all previously made timelines to easily compare them.
+• Keeps all previously made timelines for easy comparison.

-To use you only need the Google Sheets Template below which guides you in configuring it.
+To use you only need the Google Sheets Template below, which includes instructions and configuration.
 Note: The code in this repo is already included in the  Google Sheets template: https://docs.google.com/spreadsheets/d/1DymIQ9GktObQtjUMWFmBvr8mvrGqXTbmx5F-v5LFqOQ/template/preview